Reuse your electricals

 When your electrical items are beyond repair, please recycle them responsibly via one of the following means (remember to delete your data):

-Important: Remove batteries and bulbs wherever possible and recycle these separately (see step 7).
+Important: Safely remove batteries and bulbs wherever possible and recycle these separately.
 If you cannot remove the battery from a product that no longer works, the product and the battery should be recycled together with small electricals at the HWRC or waste electricals recycling point.